mattgwagner/mattgwagner/cv.md

 ## Summary

-**I am an experienced and enthusiastic technical leader, serving as architect and mentor of distributed engineering teams for over ten years.
+**I am an experienced and enthusiastic technical leader, serving as architect and mentor on distributed engineering teams for over ten years.
 I have experience in companies ranging from the Fortune 50 to start-ups, and couple that with over seven years of service with the United States Army and Florida National Guard.
 I am passionate about my craft, endeavoring to produce outstanding results in whatever I'm tasked to do.**

 ----------